stolostron/hub-of-hubs-rbac/README.md

 1. Network policy allows access only from open-cluster-management namespace
 1. The opa server runs in TLS mode, with certificates generated/rotated by OpenShift
-1. The opa authorization allows only GET methods, so no update of policies/data is possible through REST API
+1. The opa authorization allows only GET methods (POST are allowed only for /v1/compile paths - partial evaluation), so no update of policies/data is possible through REST API
 1. The data of the policies is in a secret

 ### Working with Kubernetes deployment